Homotopy in Exact Categories: Generators in Exact Categories

 Next we characterise projective objects in categories of chain complexes.
 It is well known that projective objects in the category of chain complexes in an abelian category are precisely the split exact complexes with projective entries.
 See for example \cite{hoveybook} Proposition 2.3.10.
 We generalise the result to exact categories.
+The fact that in $Ch(\mathpzc{E})$ the projective complexes are contractible complexes with projective components, and that if $\mathpzc{E}$ has enough projectives then so does $Ch(\mathpzc{E})$ is proven in \cite{gillespie2016exact} Proposition 2.6 and Corollary 2.7. \begin{prop} Let $\mathpzc{E}$ be an exact category, and let $*\in\{\ge0,\le0,+,-,b,\emptyset\}$.
+Then contractible complexes of projectives are projective objects in $ Ch_{*}(\mathpzc{E})$.
+In addition, if $P$ is projective in $\mathpzc{E}$ then $S^{0}(P)$ is projective in $ Ch_{\ge0}(\mathpzc{E})$.
+Conversely, if a complex $X_{\bullet}$ is a projective in $ Ch_{*}(\mathpzc{E})$ for $*\in\{+,-,b,\ge0,\le0,\emptyset\}$ then every $X_{n}$ is projective.
+Moreover, if $*\in\{+,-,b,\emptyset\}$ then $X_{\bullet}$ is contractible.
+In particular if $\mathpzc{E}$ is weakly idempotent complete then $X_{\bullet}$ is projective if and only if it is a split exact complex of projective objects of $\mathpzc{E}$. \end{prop}